ekr/tcpinc-tls/draft-rescorla-tcpinc-tls-option.md

 ##### Receiving

-Upon receiving the client's ClientHello, the server selects a ciphersuite and (EC)DHE group out of the lists provided by the client in the cipher_suites list and the NamedGroup extension.
+Upon receiving the client's ClientHello, the server selects a ciphersuite and ECDHE group out of the lists provided by the client in the cipher_suites list and the NamedGroup extension.
 If the client supplied an appropriate ClientKeyShare for that group, then the server responds with a ServerHello (see {{server-first-flight).
-Otherwise, it replies with a HelloRetryRequest {{hello-retry-request}}, indicating that the client needs to re-send the ClientHello with an appropriate key share.
+Otherwise, it replies with a HelloRetryRequest {{hello-retry-request}}, indicating that the client needs to re-send the ClientHello with an appropriate key share; because all TCPINC implementations are required to support P-256, this should not happen unless P-256 is deprecated by a subsequent specification.

 #### Server's First Flight {#server-first-flight}